szczyglis-dev/py-gpt/docs/source/configuration.rst

 Autonomous
 ^^^^^^^^^^

-* ``Sub-mode for agents``: Chooses the underlying interaction mode used by the Autonomous agent, such as standard Chat or Chat with Files.
-The choice determines which context/tool/index pipeline the autonomous loop runs on.
-Default: ``chat``.

-* ``Index to use``: Selects the LlamaIndex index queried by Autonomous mode when its sub-mode is Chat with Files.
-It is ignored for sub-modes that do not use an index.
-Default: ``base``.
+* ``Index to use``: Selects an optional RAG index for Autonomous mode. ``---`` keeps normal Chat routing.
+Selecting an index is the only Autonomous-specific routing override and forces the request through ``Chat with Files (LlamaIndex)`` with that index.
+Default: ``---``.

-* ``Use native API function calls``: Uses provider-native function/tool calls inside Autonomous agent mode instead of PyGPT's legacy text command format.
-When enabled, the legacy command prompts are not used for the autonomous tool-call path.
-Default: False.

-* ``Use the Responses API in Agent mode``: Routes OpenAI Autonomous-agent requests through the Responses API rather than Chat Completions.
-This enables Responses-native behavior and remote tools where supported by the selected model.
+* ``Show infinite loop warning``: Shows a confirmation dialog before starting an Autonomous run when the configured run limit is ``0``.
+The confirmation contains **Do not show again**; accepting the run with that checkbox selected disables future warnings.
+Re-enable this setting to show the warning again.
 Default: True.

 Legacy
 ^^^^^^